-The programme will also teach you how to become an innovative leader and give you the soft skills necessary to run an insurance business of the future.
+The course will also teach you how to become an innovative leader and give you the soft skills necessary to run an insurance business of the future.

 Upon completion of the degree course, you will have both theoretical and technical knowledge on advanced insurance topics ranging from underwriting and reinsurance to insurance regulations and accounting.

-The programme is made up of eight 15 credit modules and a 15,000 words research project worth 60 credits.
+The course is made up of eight 15-credit modules and a 15,000 words research project worth 60 credits.

 - Underwriting and Claims Management

 - Insurance Solutions for Risk in Emerging Markets